Pretzel Park

 Pretzel Park is a small park in the Manayunk section of Philadelphia, Pennsylvania.
 It was officially named Manayunk Park from its creation in 1929 until 2004, when it was renamed.
-However, residents have referred to the park as Pretzel Park as far back as anyone can remember.
+However, it has long been referred to as Pretzel Park by residents.

 The park contains a partially fenced dog park.

 Etymology

-No one is quite sure where the name Pretzel Park originates.
-Some believe that it is because of the pretzel shape of the walkways running through the park.
-Others believe that the park took its name because a pretzel vendor used to sell Philly Pretzels in the park.
+The origin of the name Pretzel Park is unclear, though some believe that it is because of the pretzel shape of the walkways running through the park.
+Others believe that the park took its name because a pretzel vendor used to sell Philly pretzels in the park.

 History

-On November 28, 2005 a sculpture of a pretzel, about 6 feet tall including the base, was installed in the park.
+On November 28, 2005, a sculpture of a pretzel, about 6 feet tall including the base, was installed in the park.